M-2499/Home_sales/README.md

 ## Through utilizing PySpark and Spark SQL on Google Colab, the project serves to determine key metrics about home sales data.
 Some of the data key metric questions that were answered:

-What is the average price for a four-bedroom house sold for each year?
+# What is the average price for a four-bedroom house sold for each year?

+We can observe that the average price for four-bedroom houses sold fluctuates slightly from year to year.
+In 2019, the average price was $300,263.70, which decreased slightly to $298,353.78 in 2020.
+However, the trend reversed in 2021, with the average price rising to $301,819.44.
+Finally, in 2022, the average price decreased again to $296,363.

-What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
+# What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?

+We can observe that the average price of homes with 3 bedrooms and 3 bathrooms does not show a consistent increasing or decreasing trend based solely on the year the home was built.
+The average prices fluctuate without a clear pattern or linear progression from year to year.

-What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+# What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?

+We can observe that the average price of homes with 3 bedrooms and 3 bathrooms does not show a consistent increasing or decreasing trend based solely on the year the home was built.
+The average prices fluctuate without a clear pattern or linear progression from year to year.

-What is the "view" rating for homes costing more than or equal to $350,000?
+# What is the "view" rating for homes costing more than or equal to $350,000?

+## Conclusion

 The project involved analyzing, cleansing, plotting, featurizing and modeling about a year's worth (20K) home sales in the Seattle metro-area from 2014-2015.
 I used the tools and libraries from Python, Numpy, Pandas, Seaborn, StatsModel, Sklearn and Scipy.
 We had a requirement to develop a multiple linear regression model as an initial approach to forecasting home prices.
 Here you can find my final business presentation and my Jupyter notebook.